-Perched above the little creek, time drifts downstream with the slow-moving water.
-Gazing upward into the lacy green and brown conifer branches, an interwoven grille against a blue sky, as I allow my perspective and sense of depth to shift, I’m ever more at ease.
+Perched above the little creek, time drifts downstream with the gracefully-moving water.
+Gazing upward into the mesh of green and brown conifer branches, an interwoven grille against a blue sky, as I allow my perspective and sense of depth to shift, I’m ever more at ease.
 With each breath, I am increasingly a part of the place I sit, less apart.

 What a gift to be in this body savoring this exquisite moment.
-Yes, there’s the usual ache in my knee as a minor distraction, but I am utterly content to be quietly observing and feeling—allowing myself to be drawn into the deeper energies, observing that each thing is in relationship with everything else.
-Me, included.
+Yes, there’s the usual ache in my knee as a minor distraction, but I am utterly content to be quietly observing and feeling—drawn into the deeper energies, observing that each thing is in relationship with everything else… me, included.

-The longer I sit here, the more I will open; in that subtle drawing outwards, ever more I will see and feel.
+The longer I sit, the more I will open, and in that subtle drawing outwards, ever more I will see and feel.

 Here, now, embraced by the shady arms of the canyon, I know one thing: we are never separate.
 Even in a state of expanded, heightened awareness, there is far more going on than we can imagine.
 Our job is simply to say “yes” to it and be open.